N. Mohanan

-N. Mohanan (27 April 1933 – 3 October 1999) was a Malayalam–language short story writer and novelist from Kerala state, South India.
+N. Mohanan (27 April 1933 – 3 October 1999) was a Malayalam-language short story writer and novelist from Kerala, India.
+He was awarded the Nalapadan Award (Nalapaddan Memorial Cultural Society, Kunnathur, Punnayurkulam) in 1991 for his short story Sheshapathram.
 He received the Kerala Sahitya Akademi Award in the year 1998 for the novel Innalathe Mazha.

 He has published some ten collections of short stories including Ninte Katha (Enteyum), Dukhathinte Rathrikal, Poojakkedukkatha Pookkal, N. Mohanante Kathakal, Sheshapathram, Nunayude Kshanikathakal Thedi, Snehathinte Vyakaranam, Nishedha Rajyathile Rajavu and Orikkal.
-He was the son of noted Malayalam writer Lalithambika Antharjanam, and A.N.
-Narayanan Namboothiri of Amanakara Illam, Palai, Kottayam district.
+He was the son of noted Malayalam writer Lalithambika Antharjanam, and A. N. Narayanan Namboothiri of Amanakara Illam, Pala, Kottayam district.